 This is just not natural nor healthy.

 I’d like to be part of the development of new models of being and working in business that reflect a healthy balance of masculine and feminine energies.
 One way I feel I can do this is by intentionally designing and planning my business around a cyclic model of working and resting – accepting that there will times for working and times for resting, and that this will change week-to-week and month-to-month and even year-to-year.
 Plus teaching my masculine side not to get extremely frustrated and stressed when I can see my To Do list piling up!

 So…. don’t be surprised if some weeks you don’t hear from me, as my feminine will be having a grand old restful time.

 From my feminine side to yours, I wish you a restful and rejuvenating week!

-If you like this blog post, you may enjoy my new book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
+If you like this blog post, you might also enjoy my book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.